How to accept online payments for faster cash flow

 - Flexibility: Choose their preferred payment method

-- Avoid delays: Skip postal delays and bank visits
+- No delays: Skip postal wait times and bank visits

 Popular online payment methods